Promoting Community Integration Through Long-Term Services and Supports

 Medicaid Housing-Related Services and Partnerships (HRSP)

-In 2017, IAP is supporting the second track of the State Medicaid-Housing Agency Partnerships.
-In 2016, IAP supported to related tracks, Supporting Housing Tenancy and State Medicaid-Housing Agency Partnerships.
+In 2016 and 2017, IAP is supported two cohorts of the State Medicaid-Housing Agency Partnerships.
+In 2016, IAP also supported a related track of Supporting Housing Tenancy webinars.

 - Webinar 1: Description of Housing-related Services and Complimentary Medicaid Authorities